9ae/ace/wiki/vault/o.03.md

   - Vio is outraged, b/c she hates the Order
 - Zaki and Sicili sneak out of the riot
   - They have a moment
+- How Zaki avenge?
+  - How do they meet up?

 **What is the major conflict?**
 Both prev ch have been reactive.
 We need to make a more active plot.